AfrahAyub/lab-aws-zero-trust/README.md

 **Figure:** Hands on Lab Environment – Achieving Zero Trust Security

 For this workshop, we have pre-deployed some components for you.
-You will see a VM-Series, Panorama and an Application Virtual Machine and an Attacker VM pre-deployed.
+You will see a VM-Series, an Application Virtual Machine and an Attacker VM pre-deployed.

 ## What You'll Do

 - Use Zero Trust Policy on VM-Series to protect your application against Log4j attack
-- Use Panorama to apply Zero Trust Policy on VM-Series NGFWs
+- Apply Zero Trust Policy on VM-Series NGFWs
-- Use Panorama to Monitor Logs to see Security activity
+- Monitor Logs on the NGFW to see Security activity

 ## Launch the lab environment